What is it?

 Where can I get it?

-Note: QConf is a Qt 4 program as of version 1.2.
-However, it can still generate configure scripts for Qt 3 apps.
-See the README file for information.
-If you need qconf to be a Qt 3 app itself, then the old version is available.
+Note: QConf may be compiled as a Qt 5 program as of version 2.0.
+However, it can still generate configure scripts for Qt 4 apps.
+See the README.md file for information.

-The latest source can be found in the ‘qconf’ module of the Delta SVN.
+The latest source can be found in the ‘qconf’ module of the Psi+ Git.

 ‘wrench’ icon from KDE